Marian94/Todologos-backend/README.md

 # FSJS-PF-Back

-For innovation swith to "innovation" branch and isntall the dependencies
+For innovation switch to "innovation" branch and isntall the dependencies

 ### `npm install`